Register your Information for Free Stone Samples Sent Express to You!

 • Limestone: With its soft, organic patterns and warm hues, limestone can add a sense of natural beauty to Melbourne homes.
 Certain varieties, like the locally sourced Gosford Sandstone, offer excellent durability and resistance to the coastal climate.
 However, some types of limestone may require regular sealing to prevent staining and erosion.

 • Granite: If durability is your top priority, granite is an exceptional choice.
 This hard, dense stone is highly resistant to moisture, temperature fluctuations, and UV exposure, making it ideal for both indoor and outdoor applications in Melbourne’s coastal environment.
-Granite’s versatility in colors and patterns allows for a range of coastal-inspired designs.
+Granite’s versatility in colours and patterns allows for a range of coastal-inspired designs.

 • Quartzite: Quartzite combines the natural beauty of stone with exceptional durability and low maintenance requirements.
 Its resistance to scratches, stains, and moisture makes it a practical choice for Melbourne homes, while its earthy tones and subtle veining can contribute to a coastal aesthetic.